 Foster G. McGaw Graduate Student Scholarship

-How to Apply: Complete the online application and write an essay on your reasons for pursuing a career in healthcare management, your career aspirations and goals, your history in the field, and your community/civic engagement and volunteerism.
+How to Apply: Complete the online application and write an essay on your reasons for pursuing a career in healthcare management, your career aspirations and goals, your engagement in healthcare-focused societies, your history in the field, your financial need, and your community/civic engagement and volunteerism.

 Eligibility: Must be entering your final year of a full-time healthcare management graduate program: MHA, MPH, MBA in Healthcare Administration, or similar